Participation of women in the Olympics: 2004–2012

-The 2010 Vancouver Winter Olympics continued this trend with the debut of ski cross for both men and women, though controversy arose as women's ski jumping was excluded due to participation concerns.
+The 2010 Vancouver Winter Olympics continued this trend with the debut of ski cross for both men and women.
 Ashleigh McIvor of Canada won the inaugural gold for women in the sport.
 Controversy was created when women's ski jumping was excluded from the programme by the IOC due to the low number of athletes and participating nations in the sport.
 A group of fifteen competitive female ski jumpers later filed a suit against the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games on the grounds that it violated the Canadian Charter of Rights and Freedoms since men were competing in the same event.
 The suit failed, with the judge ruling that the situation was not governed by the Charter.

 By the 2012 London Summer Olympics, however, strides towards gender parity were evident as women's boxing made its Olympic debut.
 This, combined with the decision by the IOC to drop baseball from the programme for 2012, meant that women competed in every sport at a Summer Games for the first time.
-This landmark event was accompanied by a significant global shift, as all national Olympic committees sent female athletes and countries like Brunei, Saudi Arabia, and Qatar included women in their delegations for the first time, reflecting a broader embrace of women's sports participation worldwide.
+This landmark event was accompanied by a significant global shift, as all national Olympic committees sent female athletes and countries such as Brunei, Saudi Arabia, and Qatar included women in their delegations for the first time, reflecting a broader embrace of women's sports participation worldwide.
 In 2012, for the first time, women athletes outnumbered the men on Team USA.
 By 2012, women constituted approximately 44% of the total athlete population at the Olympics, highlighting substantial progress in overcoming gender barriers and fostering a more inclusive sporting environment.
-The London Games of 2012 were particularly notable for being referred to as the "Women's Games," reflecting the substantial advancements in female athlete participation.
+The London Games of 2012 were particularly notable for being referred to as "the Women's Games," reflecting the substantial advancements in female athlete participation.
 These developments underscored the Olympic movement's commitment to gender equality, providing women with enhanced opportunities to showcase their talents and inspiring future generations of female athletes to pursue their Olympic dreams.